SantiTabbach/my-tasks-service/README.md

 ### Development:

 - Check npm and node version in the 'engines' section of the package.json
+- Create a .env file following the example.env file
 - npm install
 - npm run dev